chickenbellyfin/taserver-docker/ubuntu/README.md

 # Ubuntu (deprecated)
 Installs taserver directly on a host machine running Ubuntu.

+This method of deploying taserver is being deprecated in favor of the docker-based tools.

 **It is not recommended to run this install script on your personal computer**

 _Tested with Ubuntu 20.04_